-- 1. Individual industrial wastewater pre-treatment permit that allows Fermilab to discharge wastewater effluent from deionized water regeneration operations occurring at the Central Utilities Building (CUB) to the City of Batavia sanitary sewer treatment works. - 2.
-Individual industrial wastewater pretreatment permit that allows for metal finishing wastewater from the Technical Division's Cavity Processing Laboratory in IB4 to be discharged to the City of Batavia sanitary sewer treatment works. - 3.
+- Individual industrial wastewater pre-treatment permit that allows Fermilab to discharge wastewater effluent from deionized water regeneration operations occurring at the CUB to the City of Batavia sanitary sewer treatment works. - 2.
+Individual industrial wastewater pretreatment permit that allows for metal finishing wastewater from the Technical Division's Cavity Processing laboratory (CPL) at Industrial Building 4 (IB4) to be discharged to the City of Batavia sanitary sewer treatment works. - 3.
 Individual industrial wastewater pretreatment permit that allows for metal finishing wastewater from the Technical Division's village operations to be discharged to the City of Naperville Reclamation Plant.
 Discharges covered under this permit have not occurred since the permit was issued in 2011.
+Fermilab will allow this permit to expire in 2015 as it is no longer needed.
+These operations have moved to IB3 and will be covered in the CPL permit described above.

 Monitoring stations, located at the site boundary, sample sewer discharges to the municipalities of Batavia and Warrenville.
 The discharge at these locations is a mixture of all effluents contributing to that sanitary sewer system.
 Analytical results for metals are compared to municipal discharge limits to track compliance.
-Fermilab exceeded the limits for iron released to Warrenville in the months of August and September.
-Aging pipes are suspected to be the source of the occasional exceedances.
+Fermilab occasionally exceeds the limits for iron released to Warrenville.
+This did not occur in 2014.
+Aging pipes are suspected to be the source of the exceedances.
 These exceedances have been discussed with the municipalities.